kentoids/OpenBCI_GUI/README.md

 _I feel like I need to authorize Processing to use Bluetooth… it that makes any sense at all_

 Please follow these instructions for getting the **critical** piece of software called the Ganglion HUB [Mac/Linux](http://docs.openbci.com/OpenBCI%20Software/01-OpenBCI_GUI#the-openbci-gui-install-ganglion-hub-on-mac) [Windows](http://docs.openbci.com/OpenBCI%20Software/01-OpenBCI_GUI#the-openbci-gui-install-ganglion-hub-on-windows).
 Thanks and happy hacking!

+# Added Feature

+- RIGHT and LEFT button to move time 1 second
+- UP button for resetting time to 0